Adrienn Bende

 Adrienn Bende (born 25 June 1985) is a Hungarian driver, model and beauty pageant titleholder who was crowned Miss Universe Hungary 2006 and represented her country at Miss Universe 2006 where she placed Top 20.

 Early life

 Model career

 Bende was born in Budapest and was the winner of the Miss Universe Hungary contest in 2006, and one of the 20 semi-finalists of the Miss Universe 2006 contest from Los Angeles.

 Racing career

-She is since 2011 race driver at the Lotus Ladies Cup in Lotus Elise.
+She is, since 2011, a race driver at the Lotus Ladies Cup in Lotus Elise.
 Bende's first racing team was ProexSport Kft, since 2014, she is a driver for Czollner Motorsport.